The Experts Speak: Tips on Hiring an SEO Company for Your Business

 KPIs

 Yes, SEO is all about organic traffic.
 However, at the end of the day, the agency should be delivering qualified, quality organic traffic that converts.
 One could argue that it isn’t the SEO company’s job to ensure conversions.
 However, SEO has shifted over the past few years and there is now a small overlap between SEO/CRO.
+Reaching out to the right conversion rate optimization agency is also crucial to your business’ success.

 At the very least, they should be able to discern any issues within your website and either recommend or execute on it.